C 2pir Solve For R

 Understanding Pi (π) and its Role

 The constant π (pi) plays a central role in the formula C = 2πr.
-Still, its value is approximately 3.
+So its value is approximately 3.
 14159, but it's an irrational number, meaning its decimal representation goes on forever without repeating.
 This means we often use approximations of π in calculations, depending on the required level of accuracy.

 Illustrative Examples: Solving for Radius